ibm-cloud-docs/EventStreams/eventstreams108.md

 * replication.factor = 3
 * min.insync.replicas = 2

-## How does {{site.data.keyword.messagehub}}'s billing work on the Standard plan?
-{: #billing }
-{: faq}

-{{site.data.keyword.messagehub}} on the Standard plan regularly samples a user's topic count and {{site.data.keyword.Bluemix_notm}} records the maximum sample value each day. {{site.data.keyword.messagehub}} bills for the maximum number of concurrent partitions seen and for the sum of messages that are sent and received daily.

-For example, if you create and delete 1 topic 10 times in a day, you are charged for a maximum of 1 topic.
-However, if you create 10 topics and delete them, you might be charged for either 0 or 10 topics depending when the sampling takes place.

-{{site.data.keyword.messagehub}} bills either for each message or for each 64 k.
-A message up to 64 k counts as 1 billable message.
-Messages larger than 64 k count as the following number of billable messages: <code><var class="keyword varname">message_size</var> &divide; 64 k</code>.

 ## What are the differences between the {{site.data.keyword.messagehub}} Standard and {{site.data.keyword.messagehub}} Enterprise plans?
 {: #plan_compare }
 {: faq}